This post may contain affiliate links. Purchasing through these links may provide me with a small compensation.

 Instructions

-In a large sealable container, combine all the ingredients and mix well.
+- In a large sealable container, combine all the ingredients and mix well.
 It will be on the thicker side, but will thin out as the chicken marinates.
 Set aside

 Notes

 - Marinating the chicken for 45 minutes will result in a thicker crust, but it can be salty.
 If doing a quick marinade time, use low sodium soy sauce (I prefer Aloha soy as it is less intense than Kikkoman).
 If marinating overnight, you can use low or regular soy sauce.
-The juices from the chicken will help dilute the soy sauce salt and will result in a slightly thinner crust.
+The juices from the chicken will help dilute the soy sauce salt, but will result in a slightly thinner crust.

 - Make sure there is enough oil in the pan to just cover the entire chicken.
 Too little oil will cause the batter to run off the tops of the chicken when placed in the oil.